imagej/imagej.github.io/_pages/Cookbook.md

 Cooks call them *recipes*, biologists *protocols*, and programmers call them *HOWTOs*.
 No matter how you refer to them, you'll find the book topics in the sidebar to the right!

 Like the rest of this wiki, this Cookbook is a community project.
-Please feel welcome to edit and expand the material here! {% include toc%}
+Please feel welcome to edit and expand the material here!

 Installing ImageJ